BlockedTODO/BlockedTODO/README.md

 ## License

-While the code is public, it does not have an open-source license (ie. _all rights reserved_).
-Any contribution to this codebase will require you to transfer your relevant IP to BlockedTODO.
+This project is licensed under the Prosperity Public License 3.0.0.

+At a high-level, it allows the following use cases:

+- Charities and other non-commercial entities are free to use and modify the software, but not to resell it.
+- Commercial use of the software is limited to a trial period.

+See the [LICENSE](./LICENSE.md) file for details.

+If you are looking for a commercial exemption, contact blockedtodo@gmail.com with your request and a short description of your use case.
+We'll try our best to accommodate.

-**So why is this codebase public?** So that companies and individuals can verify/audit that the code is up to their security and privacy standards.
+**Why is this codebase public?** So that companies and individuals can verify/audit that the code is up to their security and privacy standards.
 It also gives the community a place to open/discuss issues and feature requests.

-Copyright © 2020 Dominic Roy-Stang.
-All rights reserved.